Transgender personnel in the South Korean military: Resident Registration System

-Discriminatory Policies (Article 92-6)
+Policies (Article 92-6)

 South Korea does not allow same sex couples to marry or adopt children, and there are no laws that prevent workplace discrimination or hate crimes against LGBT+ individuals.
 Additionally, the South Korean military criminalizes same-sex relations.
 Section 6 of Article 92 in the Korean Military Penal Code considers sex acts that occur between two individuals of the same gender to be molestation, even with consent, and is punishable for up to two years.
 The South Korean Constitutional Court reviewed Article 92 in 2002 and 2011 and found its content to be constitutional.
 The South Korean government supports Article 92 in that it maintains discipline among the predominantly male military.
 Article 92-6 does not explicitly reference transgender people.
 However, this policy has the potential to impact transgender individuals who have yet to have gender reassignment surgery (GRS).
 For example, a heterosexual transgender women who hasn't had GRS.

 In 2005, eight soldiers were discharged for being gay.
 In cases like these, sexuality is determined by doctor diagnosis and testimony from fellow soldiers.
 In 2017, 32 men were charged with sodomy after military authorities began an investigation to crack down on "homosexual activities" amongst soldiers.
-This included the use of Article 92-6 to sentence two male soldiers who had sex while off-base and off-duty.
-However, in April of 2022, the Supreme Court reversed their convictions on the grounds that criminalizing same-sex acts that occur off-base and off-duty would deny the soldiers their "rights to nondiscrimination, equality, dignity... and [pursuit of] happiness."
+This included the use of Article 92–6 to sentence two male soldiers who had sex while off-base and off-duty.
+However, in April 2022, the Supreme Court reversed their convictions on the grounds that criminalizing same-sex acts that occur off-base and off-duty would deny the soldiers their "rights to nondiscrimination, equality, dignity... and [pursuit of] happiness."

-Transgender Individuals in the Military
+Transgender individuals in the military

 Service in the South Korean military became mandatory for all male citizens in 1949.
 Because South Korea is technically still at war with North Korea, attempts to end mandatory military service continue to be denied.
 According to cultural anthropologist Timothy Gitzen, this is called a "Cold War binary."
 As of 2019, men ages 18 to 35 must spend a minimum of 21 months in active duty.